AmanSikarwar/freedium_mobile/README.md

 ### For Users

-1. Download the app from releases or your platform's app store
+1. Download the app from [releases page](https://github.com/AmanSikarwar/freedium_mobile/releases/latest)
 2. Launch Freedium
 3. Paste a Medium article URL or share directly to the app
 4. Enjoy reading without restrictions!